nasriv/NFLFantasyAnalysis/README.md

 ## Data Pipeline ##
 The formal steps I took to building this data pipeline is listed below:
 1. Define html websites which have structured/semi-structured data
-2. Build Python functions to loop through html websites based on a user defined range of playing years/seasons
-4. Clean and tranform data as needed
+2. Build Python functions to loop through html websites based on a user defined range of playing years/seasons as well as clean and transform data as needed
 3. Develop a "storage" function to lay the groundwork on how to compile the information in a csv format which is easy enough to later on build into a master database (SQL, etc).
-5. Run data analytic studies to answer all my burning questions
+4. Run data analytic studies to answer all my burning questions

 ![data pipeline image](https://github.com/nasriv/NFLFantasyAnalysis/blob/master/images/Database_flow.png "Data Pipeline")